AbdullahMBdev/MTCHacks-2025/README.md

 ## License

-See LICENSE file for details.
+MIT License - See LICENSE file for details.